Rose Heyworth Original Waste Tip – The Beginning.

-This is a brief history of the Roseheyworth Aerial Ropeway and over the next few pages will be maps and images of its build up.
+This is a brief history of the Rose Heyworth Colliery Aerial Ropeway and over the next few pages will be maps and images of its build up.

-From the start of sinking at the Roseheyworth Colliery in 1874 the waste was dumped on the grounds of the colliery.
-The waste was taken from the colliery over the railway via a small bridge, the waste was then transported across a close area by the means of temporary tramways which were laid to distribute the waste over a comparatively small area between the colliery and river.
-This waste tip built up from the South to North via the tramway and over the years ended up with the peaked tip at the top end of the Abertillery Extension, opposite the Glo-Byllau Farm.
+From the start of sinking at the Rose Heyworth Colliery in 1874, the waste was dumped on the grounds of the colliery.
+The waste was taken from the colliery over the railway via a small bridge and was then transported across a close area by the means of temporary tramways which were laid to distribute the waste over a comparatively small area between the colliery and river.
+This waste tip built up from the south to north via the tramway and over the years ended up with the peaked tip at the top end of the Abertillery park extension, opposite the Glo-Byllau Farm.

-In the early 1970s the N.C.B. in the aftermath of the Aberfan disaster of 1966 tried to make all tips in use stable, or to attempt to stabilise them to prevent another disaster through land sliding.
-The N.C.B. planned a programme to mix dry Cement in with the waste so the tips would become solid and incapable of any movement, a Cement hopper was built onto the waste chute of the flight building.
-Roseheyworth Colliery had weekly deliveries from the Blue Star Cement Company.
+In the early 1970’s the National Coal Board, in the aftermath of the Aberfan disaster of 1966, tried to make all tips, redundant or in use, stable, or to attempt to stabilise them to prevent another disaster through land sliding.
+The N.C.B. planned a programme to mix dry cement in with the waste so the tips would become solid and incapable of any movement, a cement hopper was built onto the waste chute of the flight building.
+Rose Heyworth Colliery had weekly deliveries from the Blue Star Cement Company for this purpose.

-In the late 1970s the flight was shut down and the dumping of waste was done by a convoy of Volvo Tipper Trucks which ran until the colliery ceased producing coal in late 1985.
+In the late 1970’s the flight was shut down and the dumping of waste was done by a convoy of Volvo Tipper Trucks which ran back and forth the tip until the colliery ceased producing coal in late 1985.